cristian-guerrero/legion-go-tricks/README.md

 Install Instructions:

+1. run `sudo modprobe acpi_call`, and see if this command errors out for you; if it does, you need to install `acpi_call` on your linux distro

+If it didn't error out for you, we need to enable acpi_call by default so that you don't need to manually run `sudo modprobe acpi_call` on every boot.

+You can do so via running the following script: [enable-acpi-call.sh](./enable-acpi-call.sh)

-1. Download the files required
+2. Download the files required

 ```
 cd $HOME && git clone https://github.com/corando98/LLG_Dev_scripts.git
 ```

-2. before installing, you can edit the `$HOME/LLG_Dev_scripts/fan-helper_install.sh` script if you'd like to change what temperature will trigger the fan
+3. before installing, you can edit the `$HOME/LLG_Dev_scripts/fan-helper_install.sh` script if you'd like to change what temperature will trigger the fan
   - in the file, you can replace the `85` in the line with `--temp_high 85 --temp_low 80`

-3. run the install script, it will ask for your sudo password
+4. run the install script, it will ask for your sudo password

 ```
 cd $HOME/LLG_Dev_scripts && chmod +x ./fan-helper_install.sh && sudo ./fan-helper_install.sh
 ```

-4. To verify that it's working, you can type in the following: `sudo systemctl status legion_fan_helper.service`
+5. To verify that it's working, you can type in the following: `sudo systemctl status legion_fan_helper.service`

 The result should look something like this: